julian-klode/lingolang/docs/basics.md

 Functional programming is a form of programming in which side effects do not exist.
 That is, there is no such things as mutable data structures, or even I/O operations; only pure transformations from one data structure to another.

+We will take a look at two approaches to dealing with mutability: Monads[@launchbury1995state], made popular by Haskell, and Linear Types, which are increasingly becoming more popular in mainstream programming with the Rust programming language.

+Linear Types are usually defined per language, and the different languages might have slightly different semantics for the same name or different names for the same semantics.
+We will consider two generalisations of linear types: 'Capabilities for Sharing' [@Boyland:2001:CSG:646158.680004] and fractional permissions [@Boyland:2003:CIF:1760267.1760273].
+The former attemps to be a framework for describing type linearity very generically, whereas the latter is a more limited (or focused) approach on read-only vs writable values.

 ### Monads and Linear Types
 There is a way to express mutability or side effects in functional programming: Haskell and some other